 Guppies are tough species of fish.
 That is why they can survive at low pH levels.
 It is why they are the ideal species of fish for first-time owners.
 Nevertheless, it doesn’t mean that you shouldn’t check the pH levels.
 Continuous exposure to lower such levels could generate certain health problems for your fish.

-Measuring the pH level
+How to Measure the pH level for Guppies?

 Checking the pH levels is an essential task, and thanks to the pH test kits available in the market, it is also very simple.
 You can easily purchase it at pet stores or online markets.